gonglini/Self-driving-car-with-ROS/README.md

 Since the same repo is checked out on both a Json and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
 The `i2cpwm_board`is not run on the laptop/pc.

-You should install additional packages on Json.
+You should install additional packages on Jetson.

 *  `sudo pip3 install adafruit-circuitpython-pca9685`
 *  `sudo pip3 install adafruit-circuitpython-servokit`